-Ms. Orlin provides forensic consulting, litigation support, and expert witness services to attorneys and law firms in limited liability company, corporation, and not-for-profit entity governance, fiduciary duty, and legal ethics, including legal malpractice.
+Ms. Orlin provides forensic consulting, litigation support, and expert witness services to attorneys and law firms in entity governance and fiduciary duty, and attorneys' ethical and fiduciary duties, standard of care, and unlicensed practice of law, not securities law or handwriting analysis.

-She was: member of Professional Responsibility Committee, Small Law Firm Committee, and Securities Committee of New York City Bar Association; partner/counsel major law firms; General or Associate Counsel financial institutions; member Special Committees on Opinion Standards and Chair Corporations, Securities, and Financial Services Committee, Business Law Section, Vice Chair Committee on Relations with CPAs and FICPA, and member Professional Ethics Committee, The Florida Bar.
+She was partner/counsel of major law firms; General or Associate Counsel of financial institutions; member Special Committees on Opinion Standards and Vice Chair Committee on Relations with CPAs and FICPA of The Florida Bar.

-She was instructor “Corporations,” St. Thomas University School of Law, legal ethics and paralegal studies, The Law Center, Miami Dade College, Miami, FL, and BramsonORT College, New York, NY, and “Opinion Letters after 2001 ABA Guidelines” and presented seminars and webinars regarding governance, fiduciary duty and legal ethics in llcs and not-for-profit entities, and mergers, acquisitions and securities law.
+She was instructor “Corporations,” St. Thomas University School of Law, Miami, FL, legal ethics and paralegal studies, The Law Center, Miami Dade College, Miami, FL, and BramsonORT College, New York, NY, and presented “Opinion Letters after 2001 ABA Guidelines” and seminars and webinars regarding entity governance, fiduciary duty and legal ethics in llcs and not-for-profit entities, and mergers, acquisitions and securities law and regarding arbitration.
+A comprehensive list of her publications is included in her resume posted in this profile.

 References in this listing to "expertise" mean and refer to areas in which Ms. Orlin concentrates her forensic consulting and litigation support services, and do not represent Ms. Orlin as an "expert" as that term is used in the Rules of Professional Conduct applicable to attorneys licensed to practice law in the State of Florida or New York.